National Catholic Youth Conference

 The National Catholic Youth Conference, frequently referred to as NCYC, is a three-day event for Roman Catholic youth.
-NCYC is held in U.S. cities every two years and organized in part by the host diocese of the city.
+NCYC is held in U.S. cities every year and organized in part by the host diocese of the city.
+NCYC gathers High School aged Catholic youth nationwide, inviting participants to encounter the lord, and leave empowered for discipleship.
 The conference is organized by the National Federation for Catholic Youth Ministry (NFCYM).
 During the conference, there is music, prayer, workshops, liturgy, and opportunities to participate in the Sacrament of Penance, otherwise known as Reconciliation or Confession.

 There are also concerts, dances, and a comedy club at NCYC.
-An area, known as the "thematic park", is set up with interactive educational and recreational activities, as well as traditional exhibits and vendor booths.
+An area, known as the "Interactive Exhibit Hall," is set up with interactive educational and recreational activities, as well as traditional exhibits and vendor booths.

 The nature of the NCYC conference requires large indoor facilities for a conference.
 The Nationwide Arena was used in conjunction with the Columbus Convention Center at the 2007 NCYC, where the 20,000 seat arena space was used for general sessions and participants walked to the convention center for breakout sessions including workshops and larger concurrent sessions.
 At the 2009 conference, the general session was duplicated via live video stream to the Grand Ballroom of the Kansas City Convention Center for overflow purposes.
 There were over 5,000 in overflow seating as the Sprint Center seated only 19,000.
 NCYC does not use club-level seats in participating arenas, lowering the optimum seating capacity, but floor seats are available on a first come, first served basis.

 The 2011 NCYC was held at Lucas Oil Stadium in Indianapolis.
 The event's main sessions were broadcast around the world online.
 During the day, the participants spent the day in the Indiana Convention Center for small workshops and influential speakers.
-The city of Indianapolis has since hosted the 2013, 2015, and 2017 conferences.
+The city of Indianapolis has since hosted the 2013, 2015, 2017, 2019, and 2023 conferences.
 Christian artist Matt Maher made an appearance at the 2013 conference.
+For King & Country performed at the 2019 and 2023 conferences.